Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/descaling/known-resolutions.md

 have already done
 a lot of research themselves,
 and this page documents the found results.

-!!! danger "Attention"
-    Our knowledge on descaling
-    is ever-improving.
-    Some of these findings may be inaccurate and outdated!
-    Take them with a grain of salt, and do your due diligence.
-    Verify everything yourself
-    before applying a descale
-    to your encode!

 This table contains
 the following information: